 Travelling to Bangkok for medical treatment is a growing trend thanks to a whole range of factors.
-Often seen as a place for relaxing in the sun, Thailand is also one of the leading destinations for Medical Tourism in Asia (official estimates state over 1,000,000 people travelled to Thailand for treatment in 2015).
+Often seen as a place for relaxing in the sun, Thailand is also one of the leading destinations for Medical Tourism in Asia (official estimates state that over 1 million people travel to Thailand for treatment every year).

 From orthopaedic spinal surgery to a new set of pearly white teeth, the chance to combine your hospital surgery or treatment with a holiday is seen by many people as a far better option than staying home.
-It makes sense when you consider the vast experience of dealing with foreign visitors, excellent customer service and world class hospitals Thailand – and Bangkok, in particular.
+It makes sense when you consider the vast experience of dealing with foreign visitors, excellent customer service and world-class hospitals Thailand – Bangkok, in particular.
+We’ve summarised 10 reasons why you should consider Thailand for any surgery or treatment.

 - Damnoen Saduak Floating Market Tour